 Husbandry can only take place once enough fodder has been stored and enough money gathered to buy either a chicken or a cow.
 Once those two prerequisites are met, it's time to let the animal abuse begin.

-If the player gets tired of chickens at any time, they can sell them for a profit.
+If the player gets tired of chickens at any time, they can sell them, but collecting eggs is more profitable in the long run.

-Cows are taken care of similarly to chickens with a few key differences, which include needing to brushing and talking to the cows.
-Cows are fed the same as chickens except their food is placed in front of their stalls.
-Cows can also eat outside with the same consequences as chickens, but with also the benefit of a mood boost for cows.
-Brushing and talking to cows also boosts their moods and can be done once daily.
+Cows are taken care of similarly to chickens with a few key differences, which include needing to brush and talk to the cows.
+Cows are fed the same as chickens, except their food is placed in front of their stalls.
+Cows can also eat outside with the same consequences as chickens.
+Brushing and talking to cows boosts their mood and can be done once daily.
 The better the mood of the cow, the better milk it can produce.
 Milk can only be taken from a cow when it is an adult.
 To milk, take the milker, milk it, and place it in the shipper.
 To produce more cows, give an adult cow a miracle potion and wait twenty-one days for a baby cow to be born.
 Only one cow can be pregnant at a time.
 Like chickens, cows can also be sold for profit.

 The brush and milking machine can be bought from the tool shop, while the miracle potion can be bought from the livestock dealer.